 - Be cautious about relying on the results of treatment comparisons if people in the groups that are being compared were not cared for similarly (apart from the treatments being compared).
-The results of such comparisons can be misleading.

 - Be cautious about relying on the results of treatment comparisons if the participants knew which treatment they had received.
 This may have affected their expectations or behaviour.
-The results of such comparisons can be misleading.

 - Be cautious about relying on the results of treatment comparisons if outcomes were not assessed in the same way in the different treatment comparison groups.
-The results of such comparisons can be misleading.

 - Be cautious about relying on the results of treatment comparisons if outcomes have not been assessed using methods that have been shown to be reliable.